6.5. Factors that must be met under subsection 110(6)

 subsection 110(6) of the IRPA.
 In

-Simone,Note 56 the RAD found that the new evidence would not be determinative of the claim as it would be insufficient to establish, on a balance of probabilities, the person’s identity.
+Simone,Note 55 the RAD found that the new evidence would not be determinative of the claim as it would be insufficient to establish, on a balance of probabilities, the person’s identity.
 The new evidence offered insufficient detail to overcome the weight of the fraudulent evidence presented on identity.
+In Subedi,Note 56 the RAD found that the new evidence raised credibility issues that either did not relate to, or were not central to, the determinative issue, IFA, which focused more on country condition evidence.

 6.5.3.
 Evidence would justify allowing or rejecting the refugee protection claim